 Understanding Alarm System Grades (EN 50131 Standard)

-Alarm grades are set by the EN 50131 European security standard.
+The different grades of alarm systems are defined by the EN 50131 European security standard.
 This standard assesses how well an alarm can withstand tampering, how accurately it detects an intrusion, and how it performs in different environments.
 It also looks at how quickly the system responds.
 These guidelines are set by European security bodies to ensure that alarm system installations offer consistent and reliable protection across homes and businesses.

 1. Grade 1 Alarms: Low-Security Systems

 Grade 1 alarms are designed for very low-risk environments.
-They offer basic detection and can be disabled using simple tools.
+Among the different grades of alarm systems, Grade 1 offers the most basic level of detection and can be disabled using simple tools.
 Tamper protection is minimal, and the components are not built for high-risk situations.
 For these reasons, insurers and professional installers do not recommend Grade 1.
 They provide little resistance to forced entry and do not meet the security needs of most home security installations.

 2. Grade 2 Alarms: Standard Protection for Homes and Small Businesses